KANUBALAD/kanubala.github.io/cv.md

 <td markdown="1">
 [NEF, 2018](https://nef.org/)
  The **Next Einstein Forum**  is an AIMS initiative in partnership with Robert Bosch Stiftung.
 NEF is focused on convening Africa’s innovators to highlight breakthrough discoveries and catalyse scientific collaboration for human development.
 Held every two years, the three-day forum will gather 500 leading scientists, policymakers, business leaders, journalists, civil society leaders, entrepreneurs and scientists to highlight talent and advance global breakthroughs.
-NEF is focused on sustainable impact through:
-- Bridging gaps between science in Africa and the world
-- Facilitating the transformation of ideas into action
-- Advocating for science and smart science policy
-- Building a scientific community in Africa
 </td>
 </tr>